ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 As we descended into Brockweir we started having thoughts of food.
 Sadly, there wasn't the hoped for pub, cafe or other means of nourishment.
-Brockweir hasn't a lot going for it apart from the beautiful river Wye.
-The scenery more than made up for the lack of food and drink!
+Brockweir hasn't a lot going for it apart from the beautiful river Wye and the scenery more than made up for the lack of food and drink!

 It was as we walked north along the river bank that today's "incident" took place.
 At some point, and we're not sure where or how, Mary dropped her mobile phone.
-We had got about 2 miles north of Brockweir when Mary discovered her mobile was missing.
-At this point we put on the hand-brake, did a swift 180 turn and stomped in completely the wrong direction while regularly phoning Mary's missing mobile to no avail.
+We had got about 2 miles north of Brockweir when Mary discovered it was missing.
+At this point we put on the hand-brake, did a swift 180° turn and stomped in completely the wrong direction while regularly phoning Mary's missing mobile to no avail.
 After perhaps 1.5 miles the phone was answered by a friendly lady.

-I described myself as, "a middle age chap, wearing a TUBA t-shirt, with a heavy backpack and staff".
+To ensure I was easily identified as the husband of the owner of the phone, I described myself as, "a middle age chap, wearing a TUBA t-shirt, with a heavy backpack and staff".

-She replied that she was heading north and, at this point, I could see a lady in the distance talking on a phone.
+She replied that she was heading north.

+At this point, I could see a lady in the distance talking on a phone.
 So I mentioned I was furiously waving my staff above my head and she replied,